elba7r/system-v9/erpnext/docs/user/manual/en/regional/india/gst-setup.md

 ### Reports

-ERPNext comes with most of your reports you need to prepare your GST Returns.
+Revalue ERP comes with most of your reports you need to prepare your GST Returns.
 Go to Accounts > GST India head for the list.

 <img class="screenshot" alt="GST Menus" src="/docs/assets/img/regional/india/gst-menu.png">